jcarlos-prieto/niliBOX/resources/API.md

 ### Audio subsystem
 The *Audio* subsystem handles the audio devices.
 Every audio device can be identified in 3 different ways:
-- *Device name*: A string that identifies an audio device available in the system
+- *Device name*: A string that uniquely identifies an audio device available in the system
 - *Device id*: An integer identifying an audio device that has been opened and can be used for input/output operations
 - *Description*: A string providing a readable name for the audio device